 Unfortunately there isn’t one perfect answer.
 Costs for full-time RVing fluctuate wildly depending on a RVer’s personal spending habits – from eating and partying, to the type of rig, to where someone prefers to call home.
 While many full-time RVers cook at home every night, others prefer to eat out more often.
 Some enjoy exploring free roadside attractions, while others enjoy more lavish entertainment.

-When considering how much it costs to live in your RV, remember; what may seem like a life of excess to one person can be a spartan existence to another.
+When considering how much it costs to live in your RV, remember; what may seem like a life of excess to one person can be a bare bones existence to another.

 About the only thing that we can say for sure is that, in general, it costs us less to live in an RV than a stick house.
 For example, even with all of our traveling, our fuel costs are similar to those who make a long commute to the office every day.
 That’s because we generally don’t do a lot of driving once we settle down into an area for a few weeks, or an entire season.
 While on some days you’ll find us covering a few hundred miles, sometimes we won’t drive anywhere for weeks at a time.